marcellocordeiro/gameboy-emulator/README.md

 Experimental Game Boy emulator written in Rust.

+There are several frontends available for no reason but to experiment with different languages and frameworks consuming the main core written in Rust.
+The [`eframe`](platform/eframe/) frontend provides some debugging tools.

 **_Disclaimer_**: this emulator is an experimental project for educational purposes.
 The development and use of emulators is legal, as long as no copyrighted content is illegally obtained.
 This means you are responsible for dumping your own boot ROMs and games.
 However, there exists free and open-source content in case you'd like to test this project and/or contribute :blush:

 ## Features